We are pleased to announce that our client, Gloss Ventures, has successfully sold their Vitamin Bounty brand to VitaNatural USA.

 Read MoreAnyone who has considered buying or selling a lower middle market business quickly becomes familiar with the term “multiple of adjusted EBITDA,” or the concept that valuation is often based on a multiple of earnings.

-Read MoreBuying or selling a business can be time-consuming and challenging.
-While every phase of a transaction has its own set of potential problems, the due diligence period can be especially daunting.
+Read MoreBuying or selling a business can be time-consuming and sometimes challenging.
+Carefully managing the due diligence process can ensure your transaction progresses smoothly to closing.

 Read MoreGet our exclusive insights into M&A by signing up for our newsletter: